Boardwalk replacement

 Fundraising for the project began in February 2024, with several generous Friends donors providing seed money for the project.
 In November 2024, the College of Natural Resources chose the boardwalk project to be included in the annual UW-Stevens Point Giving Tuesday campaign.
 Over 20 donors gave $4,265 during the campaign, which the Friends matched dollar-for-dollar, resulting in a total of $8,530.
 In December 2024, the Point Bock Run, which promotes running and healthy lifestyles, awarded the Friends a $6,000 grant toward the project.

 As of January 1, 2025, the Friends had raised about $25,400 for the boardwalk replacement.
 The lumber was purchased in March 2025.
-Project construction started in May 2025, and it will be completed in three phases.
+Project construction started in May 2025 and was completed in three phases.
 The entire project is planned to be finished in fall 2025.

-The first phase involves removing the oldest boardwalk in Schmeeckle (just south of the visitor center) and replacing it with a new 8-foot-wide elevated structure.
-The total length of the new boardwalk will be about 170 feet.
+The first phase involved removing the oldest boardwalk in Schmeeckle (just south of the visitor center) and replacing it with a new 8-foot-wide elevated structure.
+The total length of the new boardwalk was about 170 feet.

 From May 13-22, 2025, the volunteer crew worked to remove the old boardwalk structure from the wetland.
 The old lumber was moved to the gravel parking lot and offered for free to the community (encouraging reuse instead of sending to the landfill).

 Starting on May 23, 2025, the volunteer crew began constructing the new boardwalk just south of the visitor center.
-It is anticipated to take several weeks to complete this phase.
+It was completed on June 24.

 Photo Gallery